Updated: Sep 12

 California lawyers will be convicted for felony convictions involving moral turpitude as well as convictions involving' other discipline warranting misconduct.'

 Section 6101 (a) of the California Business and Professions Code provides that conviction "of a misdemeanor or felony, involving moral turpitude, is a cause of disbarment or suspension."
-(Conviction is specified in subsection (e) to include a plea or verdict of guilty, acceptance of no plea of contest or conviction following a plea of no contest.)
+(Conviction is specified in subsection (e) to include a plea or verdict of guilty, acceptance of no plea of the contest, or a conviction following a plea of no contest.)

 In accordance with its "inherent power to control the practice of law to protect the profession and the public," the state Supreme Court can also take disciplinary measures in relation to other misconduct warranting discipline."